 Author: Dr Ian Katz, Southern Sun Pathology, New South Wales, Australia.
-DermNet New Zealand Editor in Chief: Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
-Copy editor: Gus Mitchell.
+DermNet New Zealand Editor in Chief: Adjunct Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Copy edited by Gus Mitchell.
 November 2017.

-At present, many clinical diagnoses in dermatology depend on histopathologic confirmation, which is subjective and requires surgical biopsy.
+At present, many clinical diagnoses in dermatology depend on histopathological confirmation, which is subjective and requires surgical biopsy.

 Gene expression analysis is more objective and is expected to improve management of tumours and inflammatory dermatoses.